jasjahan/CSC780-FinalProject-CherryPick/readme.md

-# CSC780 - Application Development for Mobile Devices, Spring 2022, Final Project Proposal
+# CSC780 - Application Development for Mobile Devices, Spring 2022
+## Final Project Proposal by Jasmine Jahan,SFSU ID 920115557
 ### Project Name : CherryPick (An iOS Application )

 ## Executive Summary
-> The mobile application ‘CherryPick’ has been developed with GPS direction where users can play a fruit picking game using location from anywhere in the world.Users will be able to have more fun playing the game while visiting those places.
+> The mobile application ‘CherryPick’ has been developed with GPS direction where users can play a fruit picking game using location from anywhere in the world.
+Users will be able to have more fun playing the game while visiting various places.

 ## High-level system architecture and Technology stack
 - Operating System: macOS Monterey 12.3.1